How to use the Arduino IDE: A Beginners guide. Quickly learn the

 first start it.

-displayed, and the middle white area is where you enter your programs to
+The white area is where you enter your programs to

 The setup code and loop functions are always required in an Arduino